 The most common cause of refrigerator leaks is damaged water lines.
 To prevent water damage from this appliance, follow the tips below.

-- Check the supply hose for any signs of damage and replace it if necessary.
+• Check the water supply hose for damage and replace it if necessary.

-- Replace filters at least once a year to prevent water leaks.
+• Replace filters once a year to prevent water leaks.

 An air conditioner can cause a leak mainly because of a clogged or damaged drain pipe.
 Follow the tips below in order to prevent water damage from air conditioners.

-- Install a drainpipe to prevent overflowing water and directing it outside.
+• Install a drainpipe to prevent overflowing water and direct it outside.

 Install Leak Detectors To Prevent Water Damage from Household Appliances

-Water leaks from your dishwasher, washing, machine, water heater, and refrigerator can cause considerable damage to your walls, ceilings, and floors.
-Aside from taking the steps to prevent water damage form household appliances, adding a simple leak detector can help you stop the leak before it can cause severe damage to your home.
+Leaks from appliances like your dishwasher, washing machine, water heater, and refrigerator can cause significant harm to your walls, ceilings, and floors.
+In addition to taking preventive measures, installing an uncomplicated leak detector can help you catch leaks early and prevent extensive damage to your home.

 You can either use wired leak detectors or battery-operated leak sensors that can send you an alarm once it has detected water flow.
 Just install the sensors on the floor next to your appliances.

 You can also consider installing a more advanced shutoff valve system that will automatically turn off the water when it has detected a leak.
-Install it directly to your valves so it can prevent water from damaging your home and possessions.
+Install it directly to your valves so it can prevent water damage to your home and possessions.

 What To Do If You Have A Leak or Flood